Sinewyk/sinewyk-stuff/posts/post_1_content.md

 And that's all I could look for in another human being, and maybe a friend.
 That you just won't sit still; embrace your life, grow, adapt, and be awesome.

-NB: I've read that in the context of functional programming, and it really is hard.
+__NB__: I've read that in the context of functional programming, and it really is hard though.

-Also, however we settled on those names "nomad, bifunctor" or whatever, I'm pretty sure it's at least why the difficulty level is so damn high.
+Also, "we" (I wasn't born yet) settled on those names "monad, bifunctor" or whatever ...
+I'm pretty sure those names make it harder to get a handle on this stuff.

+Not saying I could have done better.